Andrew is serious about the consequences of black mold in the home. He likes to share tips on how to eliminate the

 You'll also need tools to help you safely and effectively remove the mold.

-A spray bottle is the best way to transfer the cleaning solution to the effected area.
+A spray bottle is the best way to transfer the cleaning solution to the affected area.
 You'll also need some sponges and rags that you don't mind throwing away afterwards to scrub the moldy area.

 A small scrub brush or old toothbrush typically works great for the small, nooks and crannies.

 Step 3: Choose Your Weapon

 4 Cheap and Effective Ways to Kill Mold

 You'll want to use a 50/50 mixture of clear ammonia sprayed on the mold and left for a few hours before scrubbing and rinsing the area.